-REO Speedwagon's music can be split into two distinct eras: the hard rockin’ ‘70s that emphasized the guitar work of Gary Richrath and the period starting with 1980's ‘Hi Infidelity,’ when the band steered into more of a pop-based direction with the massive success of both that album and the No. 1 single ‘Keep on Loving You.’
+REO Speedwagon's music can be split into two distinct eras: the hard-rockin’ ‘70s that emphasized the guitar work of Gary Richrath and the period starting with 1980's Hi Infidelity, when the band steered into more of a pop-based direction with the massive success of both that album and the No. 1 single "Keep on Loving You."
 We take a look at both sides of the band in our list of the Top 10 REO Speedwagon Songs.

-Animal-rights activists might have a problem with parts of 'You Can’t Tune a Piano, but You Can Tuna Fish,' but maybe if they hear 'Say You Love Me or Say Goodnight,' they’ll be distracted by the all-out duel going down between Gary Richrath’s guitar and the backroom keyboard work by Neal Doughty, and forget about the fact that there’s a fish on the LP cover with a tuning fork jammed in its mouth.
+Animal-rights activists might have a problem with parts of "You Can’t Tune a Piano, but You Can Tuna Fish."
+Cue up "Say You Love Me or Say Goodnight," however, and they just might be so distracted by the all-out duel going down between Gary Richrath’s guitar and the backroom keyboard work by Neal Doughty that they forget about the fact that there’s a fish on the LP cover with a tuning fork jammed in its mouth.

-This fan favorite was originally on the band’s 1970 self-titled debut -- the only LP to feature singer Terry Luttrell.
-'157 Riverside Avenue''s title comes from a simple inspiration: It's the address of the house where the band stayed while recording the album.
-In concert, the song would develop into an extended monster (with plenty of solos), and this live version (with Kevin Cronin on vocals) is from the ‘A Decade of Rock and Roll’ compilation, clocking in at a mammoth 12-plus minutes.
+This fan favorite was originally on REO Speedwagon’s 1970 self-titled debut – the only LP to feature singer Terry Luttrell.
+The title of 157 Riverside Avenue comes from a simple inspiration: It's the address of the house where the band stayed while recording the album.
+In concert, the title track would develop into an extended monster, with plenty of solos.
+This live version (with Kevin Cronin on vocals) is from the A Decade of Rock and Roll compilation, clocking in at a mammoth 12-plus minutes.

-It can be argued that one of the most bad-ass live intros known to man is located at the head of this number from 1977's ‘Live: You Get What You Play For.’
-Boasting a 'Twilight Zone' mood at the beginning, the song features Neal Doughty unleashing a keyboard bit that sounds like an air-raid siren as Kevin Cronin yells, “Last song, people!”
-The song was inspired by the time the band was stuck in the middle of a gnarly storm in Colorado.
-But 'Stuck in Colorado' doesn’t quite have the same ring to it as 'Ridin' the Storm Out.'
+It can be argued that one of the most bad-ass live intros known to man is located at the head of this number from 1977's Live: You Get What You Play For.
+Boasting a "Twilight Zone" mood at the beginning, the song features Neal Doughty unleashing a keyboard bit that sounds like an air-raid siren as Kevin Cronin yells, “Last song, people!”
+The track was inspired by the time REO Speedwagon was stuck in the middle of a gnarly storm in Colorado.
+But "Stuck in Colorado" doesn’t quite have the same ring to it as "Ridin' the Storm Out."

 REO Speedwagon have had their share of awesome hooks, as you can see throughout our list of the Top 10 REO Speedwagon Songs.
 But they've had plenty of great lyrics too.
 Finding his wings and heading for the door, Kevin Cronin plays the part of the jilted lover who's had enough of it here.
 He's out for good this time.

-'Take It on the Run'
+'Take It on the Run'From: 'Hi Infidelity' (1980)

 “Take it on the run, baby / If that’s the way you want it, baby / Then I don’t want you around.”
-Under the gun, there are few songs that inspire as much as this huge hit from 1980's 'Hi Infidelity' album.
+Under the gun, there are few songs that inspire as much as this huge hit from 1980's Hi Infidelity album.
 And what's up with this line?
 “You say you’re coming home, but you won’t say when.”

-'Keep on Loving You'
+'Keep on Loving You'From: 'Hi Infidelity' (1980)

-In a 2011 chat with Ultimate Classic Rock, keyboardist Neal Doughty recalled that REO Speedwagon's greatest hit almost wasn’t.
-“Kevin [Cronin] brought that song in,” Doughty remembers.
+Keyboardist Neal Doughty told UCR in 2011 that REO Speedwagon's greatest hit almost wasn’t.
+“Kevin [Cronin] brought that song in,” Doughty remembered.
 “He’d written it on piano, and he started playing it for us with just him and piano.
 We didn’t really like it – we thought that’s too soft for us.
 But then Gary [Richrath] just picked up his guitar and started adding his part to it, and we went, ‘Oh, this must be one of those things they call a power ballad.’
 I’m not even sure we’d heard such a thing before.”
-It was a good move, because the 'Hi Infidelity' album would collar the top spot on the album chart for 15 weeks and has sold more than 10 million copies.
+It was a good move, because the Hi Infidelity album collared the top spot on the album chart for 15 weeks and has sold more than 10 million copies.